 This sample preparation techniques course focuses on isolating, mounting, and handling 1-100 µm sized particles without the use of micromanipulators.
 Sample preparation techniques for isolating contaminants from liquids, solids, or surfaces are covered.
-Sample preparation methods for further analysis by PLM, IR, Raman, and SEM are demonstrated and discussed.
 Students spend more than 50% of class time practicing sample preparation under the supervision of the instructor.
 Some of the sample-handling supplies made in class are retained by the students for their own use.

 See below for course outline and additional information.